alex-esc/posts/_posts/2019-05-23-what-is-rss.md

 On your phone you've got notifications, on your computer you have a different type of notifications and inside social media apps you have other independent notifications, right?

-So what is RSS and why are notifications relevant?
+So what is RSS and why are notifications relevant?<!--more-->

 Well on different services or devices you have separate notifications, on some occasions independent from each other.
 And that's kind of a mess.